-Breast augmentation can enhance the size of the breast as well as give you a better-proportioned figure.
+Breast augmentation (implants) can enhance the size of the breast as well as give you a better-proportioned figure.
 Dr. Haywood will examine your breasts taking into consideration factors such as the size and shape of your breasts, the quality of your skin and the placement of your nipples.
 If your breasts are sagging, a breast lift may also be recommended.

 Breast augmentation is usually performed on an outpatient basis so it is important to arrange for someone to drive you home after surgery and to stay with you the first night following surgery.
-The surgery is performed under a general anaesthetic.
+The surgery is performed under a general anesthetic.

 Individual factors and personal preferences will help you and Dr. Haywood determine your appropriate breast size, the location of incisions, and whether the implants will be placed on top of or underneath the chest muscle.

 Once the incision is made, Dr. Haywood creates a pocket into which the implant will be inserted.
 This pocket is made either directly behind the breast tissue or underneath the pectoral muscle which is located between the breast tissue and chest wall.

 Some potential complications of breast augmentation include reactions to anesthesia, and blood accumulation inside the breast that may need to be drained surgically.
 Although rare, an infection that does not subside with appropriate treatment may require temporary removal of the implant.
 Changes in nipple or breast sensation may also result from breast augmentation surgery; though these changes are usually temporary.
 Mild asymmetry between the breasts can also be found after surgery.